 Rates and charges for all water and wastewater services on the Lowry Range, including tap fees and usage or monthly fees, are governed by the terms of the Rangeview Water Agreements.
 Rates and charges are required to be less than the average of similar rates and charges of three surrounding municipal water and wastewater service providers, which are reassessed annually.
-Pursuant to the Rangeview Water Agreements the Land Board receives a 12% royalty on all gross revenues received from water sales to customers on the Lowry Range.
-The District retains 5% of the remaining gross revenues and the Company receives 95% of the remaining gross revenues after the Land Board Royalty.
+Pursuant to the Rangeview Water Agreements the Land Board receives a 10% or 12% of gross revenues from the sale or disposition of the water depending on the purchaser of the water, except that the royalty on tap fees shall be 2%.
+The Company will also pay the Land Board a minimum annual water production fee, estimated to be approximately \$140,000, which is to be credited against future royalties.
+The District retains 2% of the remaining gross revenues after the Land Board Royalty.
 The Land Board does not receive a royalty on wastewater fees.
 The Company receives 100% of the District's wastewater tap fees and 90% of the District's wastewater usage fees (the District retains the other 10%).

 Export Water - The Company owns the Export Water and uses and intends to use it to provide water and wastewater services to customers off the Lowry Range.
 The Company will own all facilities required to extend water and wastewater services using its Export Water.
 The Company anticipates contracting with third parties for the construction of these facilities.
-If the Company sells Export Water, the Company is required to pay royalties to the Land Board ranging from 10% of gross revenues to 50% of net revenue after deducting certain costs.
+If the Company sells water, the Company is required to pay royalties to the Land Board ranging from 10% - 12% of gross revenues.